Casslin/0x_report/report/3_general_findings.md

 ### Use `enum` for error codes [[issues/105]](https://github.com/0xProject/contracts/issues/105)

 From [contracts/Exchange.sol#L29](https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/Exchange.sol#L29) onwards, error codes are declared as 8-bit constants.
-However, it is advisable you do that with an `enum` type as per Solidity specs.
+However, it is advisable that this is accomplished instead with an `enum` type as per Solidity specs.

 **Recommendation**